endlos99/finalgrom99/doc/MANUAL.md

 The Mini Memory is a special cartridge that features some RAM, which is not present in other cartridges.

-Create a `.CFG` file that contains only the letter `R`.
-This will enable RAM Mode required for the Mini Memory.
+Open a hex editor and write the letter `R` or hex code `>52` into the fourth byte at `>6003`.
+This will enable RAM Mode, which required for the Mini Memory.
 (For details, see section "Advanced Modes".)

 Note however, that the FinalGROM 99 is not battery-backed, so any RAM contents will be discarded once the power is cut or a different image is